 Dance Exchange believes that every body can and should dance.

-Commit to moving your body and connecting with with your community every week at Dance Exchange in class opportunities for all ages.
+Commit to moving your body and connecting with your community every week at Dance Exchange in class opportunities for all ages.
+Looking for youth programs?

-Experience a dance class that connects you each week to varied movement forms and artists in the DC dance community.
-This class is for experienced movers, students, and those who are curious about the local dance community.
+A drop-in class for experienced movers, students, and those who are curious about the local dance community.
 Classes are facilitated by a rotating panel of DX artists, local choreographers, and dancers committed to sharing movement based research and practices through their teaching.
-Live music by local musicians.
-Check the DX blog and Facebook for updates and more about who is teaching and the particular forms being shared in past and upcoming classes.
+Live music, when possible, by local musicians.
+Check the DX blog and Facebook for updates and more about who will be teaching and the particular forms being shared in past and upcoming classes.

 Takoma Park MOVES

-A movement class for the everyone, Takoma Park MOVES recognizes the rich possibility of exchanges when people of all ages, backgrounds, abilities, and levels of experience come together to dance in a creative process.
-This class is grounded in the Dance Exchange belief that every body can and should dance, and shares the company’s long history of intergenerational artmaking practices.
-Join us Saturdays to move with a mix of professional dancers, those new to dance, community movers, and families.
-Classes are facilitated by Dance Exchange artists.
-All ages and abilities welcome.
-Check the DX blog and Facebook for updates and more about who is teaching and the particular forms being shared in past and upcoming classes.
+Now a multi-week series!
+A movement class series for everyone, Takoma Park MOVES recognizes the rich possibility of exchanges when people of all ages, backgrounds, abilities, and levels of experience come together to dance.
+Move with a mix of professional dancers, those new to dance, community movers, and families in each of our 7-week series.
+All ages welcome.

 Can’t commit to the whole series?
 Drop-ins are available for $18/class or $30/family of two.